meow-edit/meow/README.md

 ## 1. Four Modes

-Meow have 4 modes.
+Meow has 4 modes.

 * `NORMAL`: The default mode for text editing, commands bound to single keys.
-Note there's no default keybinding in Meow for NORMAL mode.
+Note there are no default keybinding in Meow for NORMAL mode.
-* `INSERT`: The mode for text insertion, press <kbd>ESC</kbd> let you back to `NORMAL` mode.
+* `INSERT`: The mode for text insertion, press <kbd>ESC</kbd> to get back to `NORMAL` mode.
-* `MOTION`: The default mode for all kinds of special modes, only <kbd>SPC</kbd> is bound to Leader, and the origin command on <kbd>SPC</kbd> is bound to <kbd>SPC SPC</kbd>.
+* `MOTION`: The default mode for all kinds of special modes, only <kbd>SPC</kbd> is bound to Leader, and the original command on <kbd>SPC</kbd> is bound to <kbd>SPC SPC</kbd>.
 * `KEYPAD`: A temporary mode to simulate input with modifiers(ctrl, meta) with single-key sequences.

 ## 2. Almost no default keybinding

-Meow provides a set of complete modal editing commands.
-User have to build their own keymap.
-Following is some recommended schemas, that you can use directly or as your startup point.
+Meow provides a set of complete modal editing commands, but users have to build their own keymap.
+Following are some recommended schemas, that you can use directly or as your start point.

 <details>
     <summary><code>meow-setup</code> for Qwerty, Vim Like</summary>